mrled/progfiguration/docs/src/user-reference/concepts.rst

 .. _progfigsite-concept-controller:

-The controller
+Controller
     This is the machine that contains a master Age key and can connect to all the nodes in the inventory.
+    It can decrypt all secrets
+    and can connect to all nodes via SSH when running the ``progfigsite deploy`` command.

 .. _progfigsite-concept-inventory:

 Inventory
+    A :ref:`host store <progfigsite-concept-hoststore>` plus a :ref:`secret store <progfigsite-concept-secretstore>`.

+.. _progfigsite-concept-hoststore:

+Host store
-    Storage for nodes, groups, functions, roles, and secrets for a progfigsite.
+    Where nodes, groups, and functions are defined.
-    Made up of an implementation of the :class:`progfiguration.inventory.invstores.HostStore` protocol plus an implementation of the :class:`progfiguration.inventory.invstores.SecretStore` protocol.
+    See :class:`progfiguration.inventory.invstores.HostStore`.

     Progfiguration ships with
+    :class:`progfiguration.sitehelpers.memhosts.MemoryHostStore` which implements that protocol,
+    and :meth:`progfiguration.sitehelpers.invconf.hosts_conf`
+    which can instantiate one from a simple configuration file.

+    Sites are free to instantiate a ``MemoryHostStore`` directly or implement their own ``HostStore``
+    (in their :doc:`sitelib module </user-reference/progfigsite/sitelib>`)
-    :class:`progfiguration.sitehelpers.memhosts.MemoryHostStore` and
+    and use it instead.

+.. _progfigsite-concept-secretstore:

+Secret store
+    How secrets are stored.
+    See :class:`progfiguration.inventory.invstores.SecretStore`.

+    Progfiguration ships with
-    :class:`progfiguration.sitehelpers.agesecrets.AgeSecretStore`
+    :class:`progfiguration.sitehelpers.agesecrets.AgeSecretStore` which implements that protocol,
-    which implement those two protocols, as well as convenience functions :meth:`progfiguration.sitehelpers.invconf.hosts_conf` and
-    :meth:`progfiguration.sitehelpers.invconf.secrets_conf`
+    and :meth:`progfiguration.sitehelpers.invconf.secrets_conf`
-    which can instantiate one of each based on a simple configuration file.
+    which can instantiate one from a simple configuration file.

-    Sites may also implement their own implementation of HostStore and/or SecreStore (in their own :doc:`sitelib module </user-reference/progfigsite/sitelib>`)
+    Sites are free to instantiate an ``AgeSecretStore`` directly or implement their own ``SecretStore``
+    (in their :doc:`sitelib module </user-reference/progfigsite/sitelib>`)
-    and use those instead.
+    and use it instead.

 .. _progfigsite-concept-node: